Reducing Downtime with Remote Monitoring and Control

 ERP and Production System Integration

-Enterprise Resource Planning (ERP) Integration:
+Enterprise Resource Planning (ERP) Integration

-Manufacturing Execution System (MES) Integration:
+Manufacturing Execution System (MES) Integration

-• Traceability: Complete part history and manufacturing genealogy
+• Traceability: Complete part history and manufacturing genealogy for compliance

-Benefits of Integrated Systems:
+Benefits of Integrated Systems

 Popular Integration Platforms

-Leading ERP Systems:
+Leading ERP Systems

 • SAP Manufacturing